greim/hoxy/readme.markdown

     export HTTP_PROXY=localhost:8081
     node hoxy.js --port=8080 --rules=8080-rules.txt &

-This is more likely to be useful for situations where you're behind a firewall and already need to use a proxy.
+However this is more likely to be useful for situations where you're behind a firewall and already need to use a proxy.
+For example:

+    export HTTP_PROXY=proxy.myschool.edu:80
+    node hoxy.js

 How to Use Hoxy
 ---------------